lavendery/UUG/README.md

 ### 2. Training the Tokenizer
 (1) Configure your settings in configs/config.yaml.

 (2) Prepare the required public checkpoints: 'Llama' and 'Whisper'.
+  and modify the 'llama_path' and 'whisper_path' in configs/config.yaml

 (3) Create your training/dev/test dataset file meta.json with the following format:
 ```